-The following is information regarding Class I and Class III directors serving as of March 8, 2012:
+The following is information regarding Class I and Class II directors serving as of March 1, 2013:

-Henry W. Fayne

-Age: 65 Director Since: 2007 Director Class: Class I Expiration of Term: 2014 Mr. Fayne has 30 years of experience with American Electric Power ("AEP"), an electric utility company servicing 5 million customers in eleven states.
+Henry W. Fayne Mr. Fayne has 30 years of experience with American Electric Power ("AEP"), an electric utility company servicing five million customers in 11 states.
 During his tenure from 1974 to 2004, he held senior positions in both finance and operations.
-Most recently, he served as Executive Vice President of Energy Services and was responsible for transmission, distribution and customer relations operations for the AEP system, which consisted of approximately 15,000 line workers.
-He also served as Chief Financial Officer and Executive Vice President-Financial Services and was responsible for financial planning and budgeting, risk management, internal audits, accounting and treasury functions.
+Most Age: 66 recently, he served as Executive Vice President of Energy Services and was responsible for transmission, distribution and Director Since: 2007 customer relations operations for the AEP system, which consisted of approximately 15,000 line workers.
+He also served as Director Class: Class I Chief Financial Officer and Executive Vice President-Financial Services and was responsible for financial planning and Expiration of Term: 2014 budgeting, risk management, internal audits, accounting and treasury functions.
 After retiring from AEP in 2004, Mr. Fayne began providing advisory and consulting services to various companies, including Century Aluminum Company.
-In addition to serving on the Board, Mr. Fayne currently serves as chairman of the board of directors for Southwest Generation, LCC, a privately held gas fired generating company; director and chairman of the audit committee of the board of directors for Murray Energy Corporation, a privately held coal mining company; and sits on the boards of directors of Youth and Families, a non-profit organization serving at risk children in Franklin County, Ohio and Habitat for Humanity of Greater Columbus, Ohio.
-Mr. Fayne holds a Bachelor of Arts degree in Economics from Columbia College of Columbia University and a Masters of Business Administration degree from the Columbia Graduate School of Business.
+In addition to serving on the Board, Mr. Fayne currently serves as chairman of the board of directors for Southwest Generation, LCC, a privately held gas fired generating company; director and chairman of the audit committee of the board of directors for Murray Energy Corporation, a privately held coal mining company; and sits on the board of directors of Youth and Families, a nonprofit organization serving at risk children in Franklin County, Ohio.
+Mr. Fayne holds a Bachelor of Arts degree in economics from Columbia College of Columbia University and a Masters of Business Administration degree from the Columbia Graduate School of Business.